Identity verification with Trustly ID

 Prerequisites

-Create an Authorization with Trustly UI
+Create an authorization with the Trustly UI

 accessId: "{YOUR_ACCESS_ID}",